Benardakaka/NetflixClone-Api/README.md

-# Movie-App.
+# NetflixClone.

 #### Author: [Benard Akaka](https://github.com/Benardakaka)

 ## Description

-This is a python/flask application that manage the user to search His/Her movies.
+This is a python/flask/django application that manage the user to search His/Her movies.

 ## User Stories